ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/yson.md

 This section contains information about YSON, a JSON-like data format.

-The main differences between YSON and JSON include:
+The main differences between YSON and JSON are:

 1. Support for binary representation of scalar types (numbers, strings, and boolean types).
-2. [Attributes](#attributes): A random dict which can be set additionally on a literal of any type, even scalar.
+2. [Attributes](#attributes): Attributes are an arbitrary dict which can be set additionally on a literal of any type, including scalar ones.

 Besides that, there are syntactic differences:

 1. A semicolon is used as a separator instead of a comma.
 2. In dicts, a key is not separated from a value by a colon, but by an equal sign: `=`.
-3. String literals do not always have to be enclosed in quotes — only if there is ambiguity in the process of parsing.
+3. String literals do not always have to be enclosed in quotes, but only if there is a parsing ambiguity.

 The following set of **scalar** types is available: